ankostis/jsonschema/docs/creating.rst

     :argument jsonschema.IValidator validator: an existing validator class

-    :argument dict validators: a set of new validators to add to the new validator.
+    :argument dict checkers: a set of new checkers to add to the new validator.

         .. note::

-            Any validators with the same name as an existing one will (silently) replace the old validator entirely.
+            Any checkers with the same name as an existing one will (silently) replace the old checker entirely.

-            If you wish to extend an old validator, call it directly in the replacing validator function by retrieving it using ``OldValidator.VALIDATORS["the validator"]``.
+            If you wish to extend an old checker, call it directly in the replacing checker function by retrieving it using ``OldValidator.CHECKERS["the checker"]``.

     :argument str version: a version for the new validator